Doom (film): Other responses

 John Carmack (co-founder of id Software and co-creator of Doom) spoke favorably of the film, stating, "I liked it.
 Nobody expects a video game movie to be Oscar material, but I thought it was a solid action movie with lots of fun nods to the gaming community."
 John Romero declined to comment on the film in a 2018 WeAreDevelopers Q&A session.
 In 2009, Dwayne Johnson described the film as an example of "trying and failing" to do a good video game adaptation, and that it was a cautionary tale of what "not to do".

-In 2021, Rosamund Pike expressed embarrassment for not familiarizing herself with the source material, commenting, "I feel partly to blame in that respect because I think I failed just through ignorance and innocence to understand, to fully get a picture of what Doom meant to fans at that point.
-I wasn’t a gamer.
-I didn’t understand.
-If I knew what I knew now, I would have dived right into all of that and got fully immersed in it like I do now.
-And I just didn’t understand.
-I feel embarrassed, really."
+In later years, Rosamund Pike expressed embarrassment for not familiarizing herself with the source material.
+Pike accepted the role because she felt "I can do anything" but admitted that she underestimated the scale of an action production, stating "I was just out of my comfort zone, out of my league, out of my depth.”
+She added that Doom was "probably one of the worst films ever made", noting that the film's poor response with critics, fans, and the box office could have ended her career.